-This is the last of 4-part series on the global development of office design.
+This is part 4 in a series on the global development of office design.
 In this post we explore how offices migrated from the city to the suburbs and back again to the city.
 Modulating the interface between the office and its urban or environmental context remains a crucial factor for employees and employers alike.
 The decline of traditional office archetypes creates a demand for new ideas and solutions in workplace design.

 By: Marcus Leyland – Chief Architect

 Office buildings have a love-hate relationship with the city.
 On the one hand they help shape modern urban life, and on the other hand they may retreat behind thick walls or even out into the countryside to escape the city’s hustle and bustle.
 Today these dual trends are both in effect.
 Young workers want to participate in the urban renaissance, but many also desire the flexibility of fully or partially remote work.
 The pandemic seemed to add a further incentive against urban density, at least for a time.
 Is the urban office dead?
 Not at all.
 But its relationship with the city must be continually reevaluated and renewed.

 Urban integration, urban isolation

 The Renaissance-era Uffizi building in Florence represents an iconic early example of an office building made integral with the city fabric.
 The boundaries between the functions and life of the office blend seamlessly with surrounding life of the city.
 This correlation or empathy between the two is apparent in the way the plan of the Uffizi structure integrates intrinsically into the city fabric.
 Furthermore, the Uffizi facades are articulated in a simple, understated, and open architectural expression derived from the interstitial walkways that activate the presence of the building within the public realm.